-[±]Tutors are for students in grades 6-12.
-Agencies can to sub-contract with a quality tutoring vendor or create their own tutoring program; see Fair Futures Program Manual Section 6. [‡]This position is only for agencies that would like to implement a tutoring program; see Fair Futures Program Manual Section 6.
+\Tutors are for students in grades 6-12.
+Agencies can to sub-contract with a quality tutoring vendor or create their own tutoring program; see Fair Futures Program Manual Section 6.

 Key components of the model include:

 A ROBUST MIDDLE SCHOOL PROGRAM PREPARES STUDENTS FOR SUCCESS IN HIGH SCHOOL